Granger Causality in Extremes: Robustness of causality in extremes to hidden confounders under regular variation

 \section{Robustness of causality in extremes to hidden confounders under regular variation}

-Causality in extremes offers a significant advantage over causality in the mean in terms of robustness to hidden confounders.
+Causality in extremes offers a significant advantage over causality in the mean in terms of robustness to hidden confounders, at the population level.
 We demonstrate that, under certain assumptions about the tails of the time series,

 This is particularly valuable in high-dimensional datasets, where there are numerous potential confounders for $\textbf{X}$ and $\textbf{Y}$, making it challenging to distinguish between true causality and correlation induced by a hidden confounder.
 Equation (\ref{OhYeah}) allows us to focus solely on the coefficient $\Gamma_{\textbf{X}\to\textbf{Y}\mid \emptyset}$ without the need to condition on the potentially high-dimensional confounders.
 Implication ``$\Longrightarrow$'' in (\ref{OhYeah}) is relevant for testing non-causality, while ``$\Longleftarrow$'' is pertinent for testing causality.